milanm/csharp-cheatsheet/README.md

 ## List patterns (C# 11.0+)

+**List patterns** allow you to match against the structure of collections, making it easier to work with arrays and lists.

 ```csharp
 // List pattern in C# 11
 var numbers = new[] { 1, 2, 3, 4 };